MixedRealityToolkit/MixedRealityToolkit-ProjectDocs/contributions/opening-and-assessing-issues.md

 #### Is this a bug or feature?

-Issues that clearly describe functionality behaving differently than intended should be labeled as "Type: Bug."
+Issues that clearly describe functionality behaving differently than intended, should be labeled as "Type: Bug."
 However, if the is issue is describing functionality that the MRTK was never designed for, consider adding the "Type: Feature Request" label.

 #### Is there a known workaround?

 Clearly explain any known workarounds for the described issue.
-If a workaround is of low impact and results in no loss of functionality, the issue's severity should be considered low.
+If a workaround is of low impact and results in no loss of functionality, the issue's priority should be considered low.

 ### Milestone assignment

 Milestones should be used sparingly, since GitHub issues can only receive one milestone and maintainers may have differing priorities or goals.
-Therefore, only assign a milestone if the milestone has a clear dependency on the issue.
+Only assign a milestone if the milestone has a clear dependency on the issue.

-Before new milestone can be created, the new milestones must be approved by a 3/4 majority of the project's maintainers.
+Before a new milestone can be created, the new milestones must be approved by a 3/4 majority of the project's maintainers.

 ### GitHub project assignments

 In place of assigning a milestone, consider assigning issues to a GitHub project or projects.
-An issue can have multiple project assignments, and each maintainer can manage their own GitHub projects and priorities within those projects.
+An issue can have multiple project assignments, and each maintainer can manage their own GitHub projects and the +priorities within those projects.